 Whenever there is not a royal wedding or other big event going on, you can wander this balcony freely and feel just like a princess (or prince) looking over the historic centre of Stockholm.

-6. Get a taste of the real Sweden
+6. Get a taste of Sweden

 Now to the food things to do in Stockholm.
 My tip: Try a real Swedish cinnamon bun and a huge bread roll at a typical Swedish café, such as Nybergs Konditori (Norrtullsgatan 25, tunnelbana: Odenplan).
 They tasted heavenly and were reasonably priced.